ObamaPhony/docs/speech-generation.md

   * We replace a **random word** in each sentence with a random **topic word**.
   * The user selects one of the supplied sentences.
-  * The rest of the paragraph is processed, with random nouns being replaced with the topic word (and possibly other topic words as well).
+  * The rest of the paragraph is processed, with random nouns being replaced with the topic word.
+    * There could be a small chance that the word is replaced by a different topic word instead.